 The Basics To Understanding High Cholesterol

 Developed countries have shown a decrease in dietary fat and cholesterol consumption in recent years.
-This is largely the result of on-going massive public health campaign advocating a low fat, high carbohydrate diet as ideal to bring down blood cholesterol level to prevent atherosclerosis.
+This is largely the result of on-going massive public health campaign advocating a low fat, high carbohydrate diet as an ideal to bring down blood cholesterol level to prevent atherosclerosis.
 Despite this effort, the number of people with elevated blood cholesterol continues to increase.
 Obviously there are other causative factors that have not being addressed.
-In America alone, over 40 million prescription was written yearly for cholesterol lowering medications.
+In America alone, over 40 million prescriptions was written yearly for cholesterol lowering medications.
 This reflects a disconnect when it comes to the general populations understanding high cholesterol

 After decades of research, nutritionists are still debated on the etiology of high cholesterol and the best way to bring it down.
 Let us take a closer look.

 Cholesterol is a waxy substance consisting of fats (lipids) and proteins.
 It is one of the macro-nutrients necessary for life.
 Cholesterol is made in the liver and is carried in the blood on carrier molecules called lipoproteins.
-The main lipoprotein categories are very-low-density lipoprotein (VLDL), low-density lipoprotein (LDL), and high-density-lipoprotein (HDL).
+The main lipoprotein categories are the very-low-density lipoprotein (VLDL), low-density lipoprotein (LDL), and high-density-lipoprotein (HDL).
 Once bound to the carrier HDL, the cholesterol is known as HDL cholesterol.
 HDL in effect transports fat from the cell to the liver.
-When the HDL cholesterol level is high, it is more cardio protective.
+When the HDL cholesterol level is high, it is more cardioprotective.
 Therefore, HDL cholesterol is considered “good” cholesterol.
 LDL is the carrier of oxidized cholesterol from the liver to individual cells.
 Elevated LDL cholesterol is directly correlated with increased cardiovascular risk.
 LDL cholesterol is therefore called the “bad” cholesterol.
 This is important to understanding high cholesterol.

 Cholesterol, when unoxidized, is an antioxidant and free radical scavenger in its naturally occurring state.
-In fact, unoxidized cholesterol guards the cell membranes’ phospholipids from free radical damage and protect it against atherosclerosis, cancer, and other free radical attack.
-Also, cholesterol is a predecessor to many steroid hormones and vitamin D. It is produced at the liver at the rate of 3,000 to 4,000 mg a day.
+In fact, unoxidized cholesterol guards the cell membranes’ phospholipids against free radical damage and protect it against atherosclerosis, cancer, and other free radical attack.
+Also, cholesterol is a predecessor to many steroid hormones and vitamin D. It is produced in the liver at the rate of 3,000 to 4,000 mg a day.

 Cholesterol and Free Radical Activity